radiac/django-tagulous/docs/index.rst

 ``ForeignKey`` - a very similar API for managing many-to-one relationships which users are allowed to add options to.

+Tagulous also has optional support for `tag trees`_ - hierarchical nested tags for more detailed categorisation.

 Unlike django-tagging-ng and django-taggit, Tagulous also has built-in support for autocomplete in public and admin sites, by default using Select2 (although this can be easily customised using `autocomplete adaptors`_).